alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 Therefore, sensor 125 is at risk if Tower X fails.

 ## Finding Paths

+>Distance between concepts quantifies trust.

 Route optimization is one of the most popular usages of graphs.
-Quantifying the trust is the challenge.

 Challenge: Naive pathfinding can quickly become very expensive computationally.
+If you don't specify the length, it can become an exponentially longer query.
 Path Concepts:
 * ***path***: Sequence of consecutive edges in a graph
-* ***Length***: Number of edges in the path
+* ***Length***: Number of edges in the path.
+Considers no weights.
 * ***Shortest Path***: The path that connects two vertices (A and B) and has the shortest length of all possible paths.
 * ***Distance***: The number of edges in a shortest path > the minimum length.
+Considers no weights.

 Path Problems:
 * **Single Source Shortest Path** : Discover the smallest distance between vertex A to all other vertices in the graph